Tallinn travel guide

 This enchanting French eatery is decked out in some seriously elaborate décor.
 The candle-lit dining room with heavy wooden furniture evokes a feeling of dining in the 17th century among French nobility.
-The menu has an equally good reputation, with mouth-watering French delicacies served daily for lunch and dinner.
+The menu has an equally good reputation, with mouth-watering French delicacies served Monday to Saturday for lunch and dinner.
 Reservations recommended.

 Address: Lai 19; Website: www.chateau.ee

 Serving some of the finest Asian cuisine in Tallinn, Chedi is a favourite with locals and tourists alike.
 The minimalist black and red stylish décor sets the perfect mood for an Asian experience.
 The roast duck with szechuan pepper sauce is delightful, while the stir-fry Mongolian style venison is an interesting and delicious choice.
 Open Monday to Sunday for lunch and dinner.
 Reservations recommended.

 This stylish Italian eatery is somewhere one might expect to bump into a local celebrity - and you just might!
 With clean lines, minimalist décor and a fresh and trendy feel, Bocca delivers when it comes to ambience and food.
 The merlot-grilled fillet of tuna with cherry tomatoes marinated in merlot wine vinegar is to-die-for, while the decadent foie gras with apple and melon in cranberry sauce is not to be missed.
 Open daily for lunch and dinner.
 Reservations essential.

 Address: Olevimägi 9; Website: www.bocca.ee